NickG-Math/C4-Homology/README.md

 - Compute the homology of
 <img src="http://latex.codecogs.com/svg.latex?S^{n\sigma+m\lambda}" border="0"/> for n=0,...,8 and m=0,...,7

-- check the answer against the tables in our paper, giving out an error if there is a mismatch and
+- Check the answer against the tables in our paper, sending out an error message if there is a mismatch

-- print the answer in the form
+- Print the answer in the form
 ```
 The k homology of the (n,m) sphere is MackeyFunctorSymbol
 ```